Contact

 Cross-Cutting Your Strips

-Now that you have your strips, it's time to cross-cut them into some squares.
-In the picture below, I've lined up my strip with the markings on the ruler and am ready to square off the raw edge.
+Now that you have your strips, it's time to crosscut them into squares.
+In the picture below, I've aligned my strip with the markings on the ruler and am ready to straighten the raw edge.
 You cut your squares the same way you cut your strips, but I wanted to include this picture to share an important tip: If your whole hand is on the ruler, the ruler will slip when you make your cut.
-There are all sorts of sticky rulers and adhesives to put on rulers to make them grip, but the physics (or some other magical science) is clear: If your whole hand is on the ruler, the ruler will slip when you make your cut.
+There are all sorts of sticky rulers and adhesives to help them grip, but the physics (or some other magical science) is clear: if your whole hand is on the ruler, it will slip when you cut.

-To keep from slipping, I just make a weird "paw" with my hand and let my fingertips fall just off the ruler onto the cutting mat.
+To avoid slipping, I make a weird "paw" with my hand and let my fingertips just fall off the ruler onto the cutting mat.
 This works for me every time.
 Every.
-Time.
+Time..

 Don't Just Take My Word for It

-If you put a group of ten quilters in a room, I guarantee you'll see at least ten different ways to cut fabric with a rotary cutter.
-I've tried other methods throughout the years, but the one above is the one that just works for me.
-Play around with different rulers, cutters, and methods until you find the one that's right for you.
+If you gather ten quilters in a room, I guarantee you'll see at least ten different ways to cut fabric with a rotary cutter.
+I've tried other methods over the years, but the one above is the one that works best for me.
+Keep experimenting with different rulers, cutters, and techniques until you find the one that's right for you.

 I hope you learned something new today and that all your future cutting is fast, easy, and painless!